onepiecejs/nodejs-cantas/README.md

     sudo yum install vagrant

-then simply in the root of project's directory,
+Then run the up command in the root of the project's directory,

     vagrant up